Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Generalizing Proper -Thin Graphs

 From $\max_{1\leq i\leq d} |a_i-c_i| \le \text{dist}(\vec a, \vec c) = 1$ we get that $\text{nearby}(\vec a, \vec c)$ is true,~and~so both $\text{nearby}(\vec a, \vec b)$ and $\text{nearby}(\vec b, \vec c)$ are true.
 Hence $(a_1, \ldots, a_{d-1}) = (b_1, \ldots, b_{d-1})$, and either $a_d < b_d \le c_d \le a_d + 1$ or $a_d - 1 \le c_d \le b_d < a_d$.
 Then $\vec a\vec b, \vec b\vec c \in E$ follows from the properties of our metric $\text{dist}(\cdot)$.

 \end{proof}

-To further illustrate the strength of the new concept, we show that $k$-mixed-thin graphs generalize the following class~\cite{Jedelsky2021thesis},\todo{would be nice to relate to the BP} which itself can be viewed as a natural generalization of proper interval graphs and $k$-fold proper interval graphs (a subclass of interval graphs whose representation can be decomposed into $k$ proper interval subrepresentations):
+To further illustrate the strength of the new concept, we show that proper $k$-mixed-thin graphs generalize the following class~\cite{Jedelsky2021thesis},\todo{would be nice to relate to the BP} which itself can be viewed as a natural generalization of proper interval graphs and $k$-fold proper interval graphs (a subclass of interval graphs whose representation can be decomposed into $k$ proper interval subrepresentations):

-\begin{theorem2rep} Let $G=(V, E)$ be a proper intersection graph of paths in some subdivision of a fixed connected graph $H$ with $m$ edges, and let $k$ be the number of (all) distinct paths in $H$.
-Then $G$ is a proper $(m^2k)$-mixed-thin graph. \end{theorem2rep} \begin{proof} Consider a (now fixed) subdivision $H'$ of $H$ such that each vertex $v\in V$ has its representative path $P_v\subseteq H'$.
+\begin{theorem2rep} Let $G=(V, E)$ be a proper intersection graph of (vertex sets of) paths in some subdivision of a fixed connected graph $H$ with $m$ edges, and let $k$ be the sum of the number of paths and the number of cycles in $H$.
+Then $G$ is a proper $(m^2k)$-mixed-thin graph. \end{theorem2rep} \begin{proof}

+Consider a (now fixed) subdivision $H'$ of $H$ such that each vertex $v\in V$ has its representative path $P_v\subseteq H'$.
 We may assume (by possibly taking a finer subdivision) that no end of $P_v$ (in~$H'$) is a vertex in $H$, i.e., that the ends of all $P_v$ ``lie inside'' the subdivided edges of~$H$.